Why brands are embracing embedded accounts and how to assess the opportunities they offer

 - Increase lifetime customer value: By offering targeted financial services, companies reduce churn rates and build longer, more valuable relationships.
 When brands meet customers’ financial needs in-platform, they can also derive revenue from those services.

 - Enhance brand engagement: By creating a frictionless, integrated experience that meets multiple needs, such as payments, loans, and insurance, within a single platform or ecosystem.
-This delivers greater convenience, reducing the need for customers to seek out alternative providers and making these services contextually relevant, keeping customers interacting with the brand more frequently.
+This delivers greater convenience, reducing the need for customers to seek out alternative providers, making these services contextually relevant, and keeping customers interacting with the brand more frequently.

 - Support greater customer loyalty: Moving beyond basic loyalty schemes to experiences that resonate with your customers’ needs and preferences.
 That includes personalised financial solutions and the convenience of accessing tailored offerings.
 Increasingly, brands may create closed-loop environments, incentivising customers to hold funds and spend in-platform to deepen engagement.